MediScribe/docjet-mobile/docs/test_refactor_plan.md

 # Audio Player Test Refactor Plan

+**Status Update:** While the test suite currently passes, several key verification and cleanup steps remain incomplete.
+Focus should be on tackling TODOs, implementing the Service->Cubit integration test, confirming individual test logic, and ensuring consistency.

 This plan outlines the steps to fix the failing tests after the audio player refactor and improve the overall testing strategy based on the analysis in `audio_player_analysis.md`.

 **General Note:** Ensure log levels are appropriately managed within test setups (e.g., `setLogLevel(Level.off)` or similar) to keep test output clean, unless logs are actively being used for debugging a specific failing test.